pita bread:

 Bagels will be our most complicated product.
 They are very chewy on the outside, or at least real ones are.
 That is why you need the high gluten flour.
 To achieve that chewy exterior, the bagels have to be boiled.

-We have discussed the issues with bagel doughs burning up KitchenAid bowl-lift mixers in the section on equipment.
+I discussed the issues with bagel doughs burning up KitchenAid bowl-lift mixers in the section on equipment.
 There is no reason to belabor that issue here.
 Bagels do not need a bulk fermentation.
 The malted barely syrup in the dough speeds up the fermentation.
 Some recipes call for sugar.
 Montreal bagels use honey.
-We prefer the taste of the malted barley syrup in the dough.
-We also use a sour for taste.
-We haven’t had any luck with relying solely on the sour for leavening.
+I prefer the taste of the malted barley syrup in the dough.
+I also use a sour for taste.
+I haven’t had any luck with relying solely on the sour for leavening.
 The dough is too heavy.
 Most commercial bakeries use a different method to get a strong yeasty taste in their bagels.
-They retard the formed bagels dough pieces by keeping them for 24 hours in a fridge.
+They retard the formed bagel dough pieces by keeping them for 24 hours in a fridge.
 Few homes have the necessary empty fridge space.
 The bagel bakeries have big fridges into which they can roll racks and racks of formed bagels.
-The best you can do in winter is use an unheated room to hold a few dozen bagels.
-Between using a small amount of sour versus using the cold sun room, we prefer the taste with the sour.
+The best I can do in winter is use our unheated room to hold a few dozen bagels.
+Between using a small amount of sour versus using the cold sun room, I prefer the taste with the sour.

 Bob Sandy recently visited Montreal, which has its own style of bagels.
 The main difference for these famous bagel shops is the use of honey in the boiling liquid.
 They do make a big deal out of using their original wood-fired ovens, but that does not create a smokey taste in the bagels.
 The first and still the most famous bagel shop is named after the street it is on, St. Viateur.
 Bob had a tour of this bakery and had a chance to examine their bags of flour.
 It was Ardent Mills Keynote brand, which has 13% protein.
-Bob uses either the King Arthur Sir Lancelot brand (14.2%) or Gold Medal All Trumps brand (14.2%).
+Bob uses the King Arthur Sir Lancelot brand (14.2%).
 Small differences in the protein content make a big difference in the how chewy the bagel is.
-A protein content of 13% is about the closer to King Arthur’s bread flour, at 12.7%, than to a high gluten flour.
+A protein content of 13% is closer to King Arthur’s bread flour, at 12.7%, than to a high gluten flour.

 https://en.wikipedia.org/wiki/Dough_conditioner#:~:text=Examples%20of%20dough%20conditioners%20include,%2Dcysteine%20HCl%2C%20glycerol%20monostearate%2C